d-ronin/d-ronin.github.io/_docs/development-setup/development-setup-linux.md

 ## Installing udev rules

-You need to grant permission for normal users (ie. not root) to access your flight-controller boards from the GCS.
+You need to grant permission for normal users (i.e. not root) to access your flight-controller boards from the GCS.
 This is accomplished by installing specific udev rules for the various flight controller boards.

 The udev rules are generated dynamically (from the file shared/usb_ids/usb_ids.json).
 To generate dRonin udev rules, copy them to your system and load them, run these commands: